LB&SCR L class: N15X Class

 As the locomotives were still relatively new and performing well, Maunsell decided to rebuild them for use on express trains on the Western section of Southern Railway.
-Between December 1934 and February 1936 all seven members of the class were rebuilt as 4-6-0 tender locomotives, and given the new designation ‘’N15X’’.
-Six of the class were named after famous locomotive engineers but 2333 retained its original name.
+Between December 1934 and April 1936 all seven members of the class were rebuilt as 4-6-0 tender locomotives, and given the new designation ‘’N15X’’.
+Five of the class were renamed after famous locomotive engineers but 2329 and 2333 retained their original names.

 The new class were based at Nine Elms and were used on services to Bournemouth and Southampton but in their rebuilt state they did not perform as well as the existing King Arthur class and so tended to be relegated to secondary services.
 Between November 1941 and July 1943 the class was loaned to the Great Western Railway for use on freight trains.

 British Railways

 All seven N15X locomotives entered British Railways stock on 1 January 1948 and continued to be used on secondary services until the mid-1950s.
 The first withdrawal took place in January 1955, and the last in July 1957.
 No examples have been preserved.